 Here are some psychological effects of feening for drugs:

-- Intense cravings dominate the mind, leading to obsessive thoughts about obtaining and using the drug.
-This often results in mood swings, irritability, and agitation.
+- Intense cravings dominate the mind - this can lead to obsessive thoughts about obtaining and using the drug and often results in mood swings, irritability, and agitation.

-- Depression and feelings of hopelessness are also prevalent, sometimes reaching the point of suicidal thoughts.
+- Depression and feelings of hopelessness - sometimes reaching the point of suicidal thoughts.

-- Cognitive ability may suffer as well, leading to poor concentration, forgetfulness, and mental fog.
+- Cognitive impairment - leading to poor concentration, forgetfulness, and mental fog.

 The term "feening" comes from the word "fiend," which originally referred to a person obsessed with something, particularly in an unhealthy or excessive way.
 Over time, in urban slang, "fiend" became associated with drug addiction, referring to someone who is desperately craving a substance.
-This evolved into the verb "feening," which describes the intense, uncontrollable urge to use drugs.
+This evolved into the verb “feening”, defined as experiencing the intense, uncontrollable urge to use drugs.

 The term became widely recognized in hip-hop culture and street slang, especially in the 1980s and 1990s, when the crack epidemic was at its peak.
 Rappers and musicians often used "fiend" or "feening" in their lyrics to describe addiction and the desperation it causes.
 While the word is still heavily associated with drug use, it has also been adapted to describe any obsessive craving, such as "feening" for attention, food, or even a particular experience.